multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Preconditions:**

-- msg.senderis Guardian
+- `msg.sender` is Guardian

 **Inputs:**

-- addr:
+- `addr`:
   - **Control** : controlled
     - **Checks** : There isn’t check here.
-  - **Impact** : The contract address which will be called inside viewgetGGPPric eInAVAXFromOneInchfunction
+  - **Impact** : The contract address which will be called inside view `getGGPPriceInAVAXFromOneInch` function

 **Function call analysis**

 There aren’t external calls here.

-### Function:setGGPPriceInAVAX()\*\*
+### Function: `setGGPPriceInAVAX()`

 **Intended behavior:**

-- ThefunctionisusedbytheMultisigtoupdatetheon-chainprices,withpresum-
-  ably the data retrieved off-chain fromOneInch.
+- The function is used by the Multisig to update the on-chain prices, with presumably the data retrieved off-chain from `OneInch`.

 **Branches and code coverage:**

 **Intended branches:**

-- Should update theGGPTimestamp
+- Should update the `GGPTimestamp`
   - [ ] Test coverage
-- Should update theGGPPriceInAvax
+- Should update the `GGPPriceInAvax`
   - [ ] Test coverage

 **Negative behavior:**